-Class teachers will use the online assessment on the Ruth Miskin portal to complete RWI assessment and ensure that the red word tracker is completed for every child in YR, Y1 and Y2 each half term.
+Class teachers will use the online assessment on the Ruth Miskin portal to complete RWI assessment is completed for every child in YR, Y1 and Y2 each half term.
 This will then be updated on the RWI trackers and Arbor.
 Some children working below ARE in Y3 and Y4 will also be tracked in this way.

-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Assessment 1 Assessment 2 Assessment 3 Assessment 1 Assessment 2 Assessment 3 l Blue Group The 6 sounds speedily Review Set 2 and 3 Sounds most words 70+ words per minute (wpm) Attempts to read with intonation to show comprehension Blue Storybooks and Get Writing!
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Assessment 1 Assessment 2 Assessment 1 Assessment 2 Assessment 1 Assessment 2 l Blue Group The 6 sounds speedily Review Set 2 and 3 Sounds most words 70+ words per minute (wpm) Attempts to read with intonation to show comprehension Blue Storybooks and Get Writing!
 Blue Book - 1